Storage & Retention of Medical Records

 Disposal of medical records should be carried out securely, ensuring that patient confidentiality is protected.
 Examples include cross-cut shredding, incineration or utilising a commercial company holding the necessary accreditations.

-Computer-held records may be difficult to delete entirely from a hard drive and you may need to seek appropriate IT advice.
+Computer-held records may be difficult to delete entirely from a hard drive, so you may need to seek appropriate IT advice.

 In conclusion